What's the Fair all about?

 Who runs the Fair?

 The Fair is organised by local volunteers – a Committee of around ten people – all private Shepperton residents.
 Most of us have lived here for many years.
-The current Chair, Dik Gregory, has been in post for 18 years and was Secretary for three years before that.
+The current Chair, Dik Gregory, has been in post for more than 20 years and was Secretary for three years before that.
 Others have been involved even longer with one going all the way back to 1973!
 But it’s not all old timers.
 Our two newest Committee members are only one year old!

 Our primary aim is to produce a fun event for the enjoyment of the whole village and surrounding community.